cisco-open/operator-tools/pkg/reconciler/README.md

 }
 ```

 As an example, let's look at the service resource, where any update attempts with an empty `clusterIP` will fail.
-However, unless the service is headless, the `clusterIP` should only be managed on the server side and will result in errors if we don't set it client side.
-To overcome this, we can add a `BeforeUpdateFunc` that updates the `clusterIP` field locally to the remote value:
+However, unless the service is headless, the `clusterIP` should only be managed on the server side and will result in an error if it's not set on the client side.
+To overcome this, we can add a `BeforeUpdateFunc` that updates the `clusterIP` field locally to the remote value as a workaround:

 ```
 ds := &DynamicDesiredState{}